Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Alabama Stats and Trends

-- Alabama is 6-6 against the spread and 11-1 overall when the team scores more than 6.9 points.
+- Alabama is 6-6 against the spread and 11-1 overall in games when it scores more than 6.9 points.

-- The Crimson Tide have 10 giveaways this season, while the Bulldogs have 16 takeaways .
+- This year the Crimson Tide have 10 turnovers, six fewer than the Bulldogs have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.